kanety/activerecord_scoping_with_assoc/README.md

 # ActiveRecordScopingWithAssoc

-Merge scoping including associations such as rails 5.
+Merge scoping to associations in the same way as activerecord5.

 ## Dependencies